RafaellaRomer/SAS/2_Macros_Nested_Macro.md

 ------------

 **IMPORTANT**

-The last &variable is to retrieve the value of the nested variable, otherwhise, if puts jus 2 &s, it will store the given value as a text.
+Each pair of & retrieves 1 varible, so it will keep retriving pair by pair, till get at the las &variable and access it values

 For exemple, instead to return a 10 value received by variable b, it will receive the "b" value as a string: